marcinjahn/technology-notebook/src/docs/programming/rust/closures.md

 - when choosing the trait, it's a good idea to start from `Fn` and change it only if necessary
 :::

+## Function Pointers

+Functions can also be passed in place of closures.
+Function pointers implement all three closure traits: `FnOnce`, `FnMut`, `Fn`.